In this article, we're going to go over what we believe it takes to become an iOS developer in the next few months.

 Yes, these people tweet about their own work, but I think they're great to follow because they also tweet a lot about other people's work – they'll help you see a variety of perspectives on a particular topic, and they share all kinds of interesting ideas and things to try.

-Here are 9 people I recommend you follow on Twitter:
+Here are 9 people we recommend you follow on Twitter:

 Sean Allen spends a lot of time on YouTube making Swift and iOS development videos, but he also works really hard to spread the word about other people's work – he really does a great job of helping everyone discover something new every week.